The Grey Lady of Lavenham

 Babergh District, Suffolk

-The Grey Lady of Lavenham, Mischievous Maid (Foot-Tickler), Unseen Child
+The Room 15 Housekeeper, The Grey Lady of Lavenham, The Housekeeper's Playful Side (Foot-Tickler), Unseen Child

 The Swan Hotel's most famous phantom is the Grey Lady, believed to be a heartbroken 19th-century housekeeper who died tragically.
 She haunts Room 15 and the older wings of the hotel.